Add Microsoft Store apps to Microsoft Intune

 Step 1: Add an app from the Microsoft Store

-- In the admin portal, select Apps > All apps > Add.
+- In the Microsoft Intune admin center, select Apps > All apps > Add.

 - In Select app type pane, select Microsoft Store app (new) under the Store app section.